 Wolf sighed, "I'll stick with it."

-Lunch was over and everybody broke up into groups.
-Mrs. Cunningham and the Wolverine went to a swing in the back of the yard.
+With lunch over everybody broke up into groups, and Mrs. Cunningham and the Wolverine went to a swing in the back of the yard.

 "When did Wolf's face go dark?"
 Mrs. Cunningham asked.